Rock Radio Heaven (U-V-W)

 Born: January 29, 1930, Italy, Texas

-Died: July 30, 2004, Sherman Oaks, Calif.
+Died: July 30, 2004, Sherman Oaks, California

 Also known as: Birth name was Billy John Wardlaw, Nickname was "Butch"

-Notes: Started in radio at age 15 in Waxahachi, Tex., near his hometown.
+Notes: Started in radio at age 15 in Waxahachi, Texas, near his hometown.
 Programmed WPLO and KBOX.
 Also programmed KBLA, helping that station transition to a country format as KBBQ.
 Later became station manager at KBBQ, then at KLAC and went on to become executive VP and then president of Metromedia.
 Left Metromedia in the early '80s to become president of Gene Autry's Golden West Broadcasters, where he became VP-GM of KMPC.
 In 1985, Ward bought KUTE for Golden West and a few call-letter changes later it became the first AAA station in Los Angeles as KSCA.
 Ward retired after the station was sold in 1997 and made into a Spanish-language station.
 Died of an apparent heart attack at the age of 65.

 EARL WARREN